2025 conference programme

 We believe that skin health and wound healing is everyone’s business and that change happens when we work together, not in silos

-If the speaker name is green, you can click to see their bio.
-The session objectives and an abstract will be added as they become available.
+If the speaker name is green, you can click to see their bio, session objectives and abstract.

 The Society of Tissue Viability is extremely grateful to all speakers at their conference who have given their time for free.